antofy/metaverse-3/README.md

-# MayaVerse Updated Alfa Versione 0.3
+# Metaegg Metaverse Updated Alfa Versione 0.3

-MayaVerse is an experimental Metaverse - Immersive Virtual World

-This document describes the development and creation of the first Immersive Virtual World.
-MayaVerse will be a fully immersive computer recreated universe.
-It will be developed using the best technologies available to overcome the current paradigm of the "Immersive Virtual Worlds" and launch the user in a new vision.
+This document describes the development and creation of the first Real Virtual World.
+Metaegg Metaverse will be a replica of the real universe.
+It will be developed using the best technologies available to overcome the current paradigm of the "Metaverse" and launch the user in a new era.
 What will be outlined is actually an idea, a project that we hope will soon become a reality.
-We believe il will be soon a reality, hoping that drawing a plot and describing what are the possibilities will encourage further progress and implementations.
+We believe it will be soon a reality, hoping that drawing a plot and describing what are the possibilities will encourage further progress and implementations.

-Let's start from the correct definition of "MayaVerse":
-3D immersive virtual environment recreated by computer, shared with multiple users over the Internet with a persistent possibility of insertion , modification and deletion of objects and agents and direct interaction through virtual devices.
+Let's start from the correct definition of "Metaegg Metaverse": 3D  virtual environment of real-world around us created by the computer, shared with multiple users over the Internet with a persistent possibility of insertion, modification, and deletion of objects and agents and direct interaction through virtual devices.
 Furthermore programmable through a scripting language.
-The above definition only partially clarifies the possibilities offered by a Metaverse.
-Here, then, is a brief "manifesto" that can detail more the characteristics of the MayaVerse project.
+The above definition only partially clarifies the possibilities offered by a Metaegg Metaverse.
+Here, then, is a brief "manifesto" that can detail more the characteristics of the Metaegg Metaverse project.
-A micro manifesto for the perfect "Metaverse":
+A micro manifesto for the perfect "Metaverse"**:**

 * Immersive Virtual Reality: Immersive Virtual Reality, designed for a sense of "presence" and "interaction" at a high level.
-One should not think of a simple HMD viewer connected to an environment recreated on the computer, but of a platform that "involves" the user and above all gives him the possibility of interacting with other users, with objects and also with automatic systems or systems guided by Artificial Intelligence.
+One should not think of a simple HMD viewer connected to an environment recreated on the computer, but of a platform that "involves" the user and above all gives him the possibility of interacting with other users, with objects, and also with automatic systems or systems guided by Artificial Intelligence.

 * Open Source/Royalty Free protocols, standards, queues: the entire Metaverse source code should be released under Open Source lincense, but above all based on standards and non-proprietary protocols, open and certified by international bodies.
 Examples are the VRML standards and its evolution X3D which, however, after a period of good diffusion, have been "forgotten" by the IT industry.
 Recently, Carmack has also underlined this possibility with the creation of an open standard for describing a 3D scene and its transfer through the internet via glTF.